 If you leave behind a will or living trust that names an executor or trustee, that person may notify creditors of your passing.
 This person also usually has the power and responsibility to pay out any outstanding debts to creditors before distributing the remainder of your estate to your heirs.
 If you just leave behind a will, then notice may be given to creditors about your passing.
 However, a trust does not require that notice be made to creditors, but giving notice does shorten the time period that a creditor can come forward with a claim against the trust.

 If you do not leave behind an estate plan, after your death the court will step in to handle your estate.
 The probate court appoints an administrator to the estate that has the responsibility to address any and all of your creditors.
 Like an executor or trustee, an administrator also has the power to pay off the claims of creditors before distributing the estate.
+Learn more about the responsibilities of an executor or administrator.

 After notice has been made public to all potential creditors, any unknown creditors have a short time period in which to make their claims against the estate.
 If no such notice is given, the creditors have 7 months from the date the executor or administrator is appointed.
 After this time period passes, any other creditor claims are invalid, and the representative of the estate does not have to pay off those debts.